gldeng/universe/formal_theory/formal_theory_en.md

 ## Core Theory Overview

-The [Quantum-Classical Dualism Core Theory Formal Description](../formal_theory_core_en.md) fully describes the foundational axiom system, conceptual framework, and core branch theories of dualism.
+[Quantum-Classical Dualism Core Theory Formal Description](../formal_theory_core_en.md) fully describes the foundational axiom system, conceptual framework, and core branch theories of dualism.
 This document provides only a brief overview of the core theory; please refer to the core theory document for detailed content.

-### Basic Definitions and Axioms

-#### Simplified Core Axiom System
+## 1. Core Axiom System

-Quantum-Classical Dualism can be simplified into four core axioms:
+### 1.1 Axiom Set

 **Axiom 1: Dual Existence**
 The universe consists of a quantum domain $`\Omega_Q`$ (a space of infinite possibilities) and a classical domain $`\Omega_C`$ (a space of determined reality), connected through an interface domain $`\mathcal{I}`$: